Using SRT subtitles with italics in Resolve 18

 There are two common ways to use subtitles within Resolve:

-• Burning the subtitles into the video.
+• Importing SRT/TTML subtitles and burning the subtitles into the video.

-Exporting the subtitles as SRT
+Exporting the subtitles as SRT or TTML

 File- Export – Subtitle

 SRT files can also be used in VLC player, Youtube, Vimeo, and others.
 But not all support italics tags.
+TTML are also supported many places.

 Common errors in SRT files from Resolve